hardness1020/YnE_django/README.md

             export TRAMPOLINE_CI=True
             ```
     -  **Development on Google App Engine with cloud SQL**
-        1. Select the project yne-django-dev and user account
+        1. Select the project yne-django-dev and user account and then initiate authentication (setup once on your local machine)
             ```
             gcloud init
+            gcloud auth application-default login
             ```
         2. Establish a connection from your local computer to your Cloud SQL instance
             - Create another terminal and run the following command (download the cloud-sql-proxy from https://cloud.google.com/sql/docs/mysql/sql-proxy)